eclipse-sensinact/org.eclipse.sensinact.gateway/docs/distribution/Distribution.md

 2. Extract this archive to the location from which you wish to run the gateway.
 3. Run the start.sh script

+A more detailed guide is available in the [worked examples](../examples/Download.md).

 ## The gateway architecture

 The gateway architecture is modular, and uses [OSGi](https://www.osgi.org)<sup>®</sup> as a platform.
 The gateway includes a launcher based upon the Feature service, which can deploy groups of bundles as a single unit.